What we do

 - The Information Commissioner can give you information on and assistance with accessing government information in NSW.

-The IPC provides regular performance updates to its key stakeholders via regular reports to the Attorney General and the Minister for Customer Service and Digital Government and our Annual Report to NSW Parliament.
+The IPC provides regular performance updates to its key stakeholders via regular reports to the Attorney General and the Minister for Customer Service and Digital Government, Minister for Small Business, Minister for Fair Trading and our Annual Report to NSW Parliament.

 Our performance reporting reflects our Strategic Plan 2022 - 2024 and its objectives.